bitcoin-s/bitcoin-s/docs/applications/cli.md

 ---

-## Bitcoin-s command line client
+## Bitcoin-s command line interface

-The [cli](../../app/cli/) project is meant to be a bitcoin-s command line client.
+The [cli](../../app/cli/) project is meant to be a bitcoin-s command line interface (cli).
 It uses [graalvm native image](https://www.graalvm.org/docs/reference-manual/native-image/) to create a native executable that circumvents the jvm for fast start up time.

-### Building the command line
+### Building the command line interface

 #### Installing graalvm native image
-First to build the command line you need to have the graal jdk installed.
+First to build the command line interface you need to have the graal jdk installed.
 This can be installed on [graalvm's github](https://github.com/graalvm/graalvm-ce-builds/releases/tag/vm-19.3.0).

 If you do not have the `native-image` executable installed, you need to install it with